Counseling for Parents

 In-person coparenting counseling in the Livermore/Pleasanton area and telehealth for residents of California.

 You may also need support as you learn how to coparent effectively between households.
 Maybe you are blending two families, or your child is adjusting to a new parent in the home.
-All of these things can be tricky to navigate, but having the right support can help the transition go more smoothly.I offer a space for parents to come together to figure out consistency, how to communicate, and how to handle conflict.
+All of these things can be tricky to navigate, but having the right support can help the transition go more smoothly.I offer a space for parents to come together to figure out consistency, communication, and how to handle conflict.

-What Does Parent Counseling Look Like?
+What Does Counseling for Parents Look Like?

 Being a parent is simultaneously the best thing and the hardest thing someone will ever do.
 First and foremost, I want to validate that it is not easy and that it comes with so many unique challenges.